-How do I invest directly in government bonds?
+Can I invest in government bonds?

 The most common way to purchase them is the Government Securities Mutual Funds or GILT.
 When you invest in Mutual Funds, you need to pay an expense ratio, which reduces the return to some extent.
 The Mutual Funds invests in GOI Bonds.
 Investing in Mutual Funds helps diversify the portfolio.

 You can buy short-term Treasury bills on TreasuryDirect, the U.S. government’s portal for buying U.S. Treasuries.
 Short-term Treasury bills can also be bought and sold at a bank or via a broker.
 If you do not hold your Treasuries till maturity, the only way to sell them is via a bank or broker.

 The U.S. Treasury Department issues government securities through auctions to institutional investors for buying and selling.
 Retail investors can purchase government securities directly from the Treasury Department’s website, banks, or through brokers.

 How can I buy government bonds directly?

 The RBI Retail Direct platform offers the chance to tap into govt bonds directly.
 The government recently launched a platform—RBI Retail Direct Gilt Account— that will allow retail investors to buy and sell government securities on their own.

 RBI recently announced that retail investors can now invest directly in the government’s primary and secondary bond market by opening gilt accounts.
 Government securities or G-Sec are also referred to as government bonds.
 These bonds are debt instruments that are issued by the central and state governments.

 How can I buy UK government bonds from 2021?

 You can buy UK government bonds – known as gilts – through UK stockbrokers, fund supermarkets or by going directly to the government’s Debt Management Office.
 Governments sell bonds to raise money and they are generally fixed interest securities designed to pay out a steady income.